-The Land Use and Economic Development Committee of the Board of Supervisors held hearings on this legislation on July 12 and 19, 2006.
-At those hearings, the Committee heard testimony from Planning Department staff and consultant Kate Funk of Kevser Marston and Associates regarding a study undertaken at the direction of the Planning Department by the consultant Keyser Marston and Associates.
-The study was entitled Inclusionary Housing Program Sensitivity Analysis, dated July 7, 2006, and was undertaken to examine the economic impacts of adjusted inclusionary requirements on market-rate housing projects ("Sensitivity Analysis").
-The study can be found in Board File No. 65/685 and is incorporated herein by reference.
-The study was guided by the Planning Department and Mayor's Office of Housing and informed by a Technical Advisory Committee comprised of a variety of experts from the San Francisco housing development and affordable housing advocacy communities.
+Associates regarding a study undertaken at the direction of the Planning Department by the

+Program Sensitivity Analysis, dated July 7, 2006, and was undertaken to examine the economic impacts of adjusted inclusionary requirements on market-rate housing projects ("Sensitivity Analysis").
+The study can be found in Board File No. 6051685 and is incorporated herein by reference.
+The study was guided by the Planning Department and Mayor's Office of Housing and informed by a Technical Advisory Committee comprised of a variety of experts from the San Francisco Housing Development and Affordable Housing Advocacy Communities.
 Planning Department staff presented a report summarizing the findings of the Sensitivity Analysis and the recommendations of the Technical Advisory Committee.
-That report, dated July 10, 2006, is found in Board File No. $h \leq 1685$ and is incorporated herein by reference.
+That report, dated July 10, 2006, is found in Board File No. 051685 and is incorporated herein by reference.